-Mikkel Svane ( @mikkelsvane ), CEO of Zendesk, made what must have been quite a difficult apology (since removed) for the price increase fiasco two days ago.
+Mikkel Svane ( @mikkelsvane ), CEO of Zendesk, made what must have been quite a difficult apology (2021 Update: Zendesk has since removed these posts) for the price increase fiasco two days ago.
 What are my thoughts?
 Well, I’m not quite sure.

 When this all started, I raised a few points about trust.
 I stand by those points firmly.
 I wasn’t angry at the price increase itself.
 Here were my complaints:

 - The disproportionate amount of increase

 - The unrealistic value placed on features (like forums) that are not optional and that free, open-source does better

 - The inarguable abuse of the term “grandfathering”

 - The substantial disparity in pricing, compared with competitors with similar or superior offerings

 - The poorly-phrased responses from Svane on Twitter and in Zendesk’s forums

 All of this amounted to a breach of trust in the company.
 Their actions belied the corporate image they’ve worked so hard to put forth.
 In short, it was a grievous error in judgment.